Accrual of appropriations

 Unlikely.
 AASB 116 requires rolling or periodic valuations to reflect the fair value of the class of assets at the end of the financial year.
 If this approach is taken, it is unlikely that the whole class of asset needs to be revalued this year.

 Q29.
-All property assets are revalued must I apply AASB 136 impairment standard?
+All property assets are regularly revalued - must I apply the AASB 136 impairment standard?

 Unlikely.
 If revaluations under AASB 116 are undertaken with sufficient regularity, amendments mean that the impairment standard AASB 136 does not apply.

 Q30.
 How do I account for the value of right of use (ROU) assets under leases?

 Entities record ROU assets at cost, and consequently those ROU assets are subject to AASB 136 .

 AASB 136 requires assessment at the end of each year whether there are objective indicators of impairment, in which case a write-down would be required if material.
 In many cases, impairment will be limited because the cost and the fair value are likely to be highly aligned.